This popular page has been updated for Shadowlands!

 Because mana is one of the primary limitations preventing us from using our highest HPS abilities, mana also has a significant impact on potential healing done.

 - Having excellent raid DPS makes fights shorter, letting you use more mana on higher healing but less efficient abilities.

-- Having external mana from Wisdom or Innervate grants you more effective mana, letting you use more mana on higher healing but less efficient abilities.
+- Having external mana from undefined or Innervate grants you more effective mana, letting you use more mana on higher healing but less efficient abilities.

 Finally, the healer’s ability to play their class well and adapt to the encounters as required is essential for maximising their HPS outside of all the above-mentioned factors.